beda-software/fhir-py-types/README.md

 docker compose up
 ```

+The generated type definitions can then be found in `generated/resources.py`.

 ## How it works

 The build process is based on the standard `StructureDefintion` resource (available [in JSON format](https://hl7.org/fhir/downloads.html) from the FHIR download page, [direct link](https://hl7.org/fhir/definitions.json.zip) at the time of writing).